Equestrian Tai Chi for Therapeutic Riding Instructors is an online program for instructors who teach riding to people with learning disabilities.

-Equestrian Tai Chi is suitable for a broad spectrum of people, it can be taught to individuals or to groups of any age and to people with differing levels of ability and disability.
+Equestrian Tai Chi is performed on horseback.
+It is suitable for a broad spectrum of people, it can be taught to individuals or to groups of any age and to people with differing levels of ability and disability.

 Practicing Equestrian Tai Chi is calming and soothing for the nervous system and most people find it enjoyable and relaxing.

 Tai Chi has been scientifically proven to help with Autism, Dyspraxia, Multiple Sclerosis, Diabetes, Depression, High Blood Pressure and many other conditions.

 A major benefit of learning Tai Chi is how it helps with insomnia.